 This model was reviewed by two expert reviewers, who both believed the model was good.
 One reviewer believed the model was suitable and agreed pH should be an important factor in habitat prediction.
 A second reviewer the scale was too coarse and should exclude irrigated farmland and urban areas around Alamosa.
-This model should be considered for eventual revision to exclude unsuitable habitat.

-Delphinium alpestre (Colorado larkspur), Tier 2
+Delphinium ramosum var. alpestre (Colorado larkspur), Tier 2